digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 basicnp-u2orr   Ready    <none>   29h   v1.21.5   10.114.0.4  ...
 ```

 As you can see in the above output, each node is peering with the other nodes from your DOKS cluster via the private (internal) network.
-A peer connection is also established with the Netmaker server over its public IP address.
+A peer connection is also established with the Netmaker server over its floating IP address.
 You may wonder why DOKS internal nodes peer with the Netmaker server via the public interface.
 Well, this is by design - remember that the Netmaker server is supposed to be publicly accessible so that you can connect any resources from any network no matter where is located, as long as it has access to the internet.
 You need not to worry about your traffic being publicly exposed because everything goes encrypted via the WireGuard tunnel.

 **Note:**

 If desired, you can enforce all traffic to go via the internal network (or VPC) where your Netmaker server is deployed.
-This aspect will be covered in a dedicated section of this tutorial.
+This aspect will be covered in a dedicated guide for this tutorial.

 You can check what other options are available for the `wg` command by inspecting the `help` page: